dapr/proposals/20260304-CR-mcpserver.md

 - Sampling support added
 - `endpoint.appID` — route to a Dapr-managed MCP server by app ID; sidecar constructs the service invocation URL automatically
 - `endpoint.httpEndpointName` — reference an existing `HTTPEndpoint` resource by name; MCP worker reads its base URL and resolved headers from the CompStore, eliminating duplication of auth/header config
+- Streaming MCPServer discovery for agents — rather than requiring `client.connect("github-mcp")` at startup, agents could watch the Operator's `WatchMCPServer` stream and auto-discover or reload tool schemas as new `MCPServer` CRDs are applied, without restarting the agent workflow

 **Compatibility:**
 - The `dapr.mcp.<mcpserver-name>.ListTools` and `dapr.mcp.<mcpserver-name>.CallTool` workflow names are stable API.
 Agents coded against them will not need changes as internal implementation evolves (e.g., elicitation support is added inside the workflow without changing the input/output contract).